Established in 1986, MagTek is a world leader in electronic transaction technology. They produce card…

 When backing up your files, label things clearly.
 Don’t just label the files Website 2.0 or something similar as some people are wont to do.

 In case of an emergency, make things as easy for yourself as possible.
 Include the dates you downloaded the files in the file names.
 Whenever you need to upload a backup version in the future, you’ll know which one to look for right away.
+For example, instead of naming a file My Website Version 2.0, choose My Website June 4, 2020.

 Test if forms are working.